aragon/geo-browser-contracts/README.md

 function revoke(address _where, address _who, bytes32 _permissionId);
 ```

-### Permission Conditios
+### Permission Conditions

 For the cases where an unrestricted permission is not derisable, a [Permission Condition](https://devs.aragon.org/docs/osx/how-it-works/core/permissions/conditions) can be used.

+Conditional permissions look like this:

+- An address `who` holds `MY_PERMISSION_ID` on a target contract `where`, only `when` the condition contract approves it

 Conditional permissions are granted like this:

 ```solidity
 function grantWithCondition(